 - Place pecans and butter in a shallow baking pan.
-Bake 8 minutes or until golden brown, stirring occasionally; cool.
+Bake at 350° for 8 minutes or until golden brown, stirring occasionally; cool.

-- In a small bowl, whisk milk, cream and pudding mix 2 minutes.
-In another small bowl, beat cream cheese until smooth.
+- In a small bowl, whisk the milk, cream and pudding mix for 2 minutes.
+In a small mixing bowl, beat cream cheese until smooth.
 Add pudding mixture; beat on low speed just until combined.
 Spread over gelatin.
 Sprinkle with toasted pecans.
 Chill until firm.
 Yield: 12 servings.

 Reviews forCranberry Gelatin Squares

 "The topping is too stiff.
 Need to use more liquid/"

 "Somehow it is too sweet AND too tart.
 It actually had a weird taste to it, like an artificial sweetener had been used.
 I checked and that wasn't the case."

 "Although I liked the idea, having a light and refreshing holiday dessert after the heaviness of the Thanksgiving feast, I felt that this good but way too sweet.
 I wanted to reduce the amount of sugar, so I used sugarfree gelatin.
 I think next time I might make it with a single package of the flavored gelatin and a packet of unflavored.
 Also, the pudding/cream cheese topping came out very stiff and was hard to spread on top of the firmed up gelatin.
 In the future, I will just make some sweetened whipped cream to dollop on top of each serving."